 1. Terms and Conditions

 Please take time to read these terms and conditions carefully.
 Acceptance of these terms and conditions is assumed by you continuing to access this website (the "Site").
-Please note that a reference to "the Minister" means the Minister for Transport, Tourism and Sport and "RTOL" means the Road Transport Operator Licensing Unit of the Department of Transport, Tourism and Sport.
+Please note that a reference to "the Minister" means the Minister for Transport and "RTOL" means the Road Transport Operator Licensing Unit of the Department of Transport.

 |This online service allows road transport operators to:|

 3. Use of the Site

 This Site is registered in Ireland in accordance with and subject to the laws of Ireland and will be governed by the laws of that country.
 Your use of this Site, and the information on the Site, shall be governed by, and construed in accordance with, the laws of Ireland and the Irish courts shall have exclusive jurisdiction over any claim or dispute arising out of, or in connection with, your use of the Site.

 The Minister reserves the right to update or alter the information on this Site (including these terms and conditions) at any time without notice.
 The Minister accepts no responsibility for, or obligation relating to, keeping the information in this Site up to date or liability for any failure to do so.
 In addition, by using the Site, you agree that you are subject to any policies or rules applicable to the Site, which may be posted by us on the Site from time to time.

 You may not, without our prior written consent, copy, download, reproduce, republish, transmit or otherwise deal with content appearing on this online application service in any way except for your own personal non-commercial use.